NexPlayer/Unity-SDK/basic/set-up.md

 ### Updating the Package from SDK version 2.1.4 or higher.

 To update the current Unity Package search in the top toolbar “NexPlayer / Import Tool” and select “Update Package”, a contextual window will appear to select the new unity package to import.
-The tool does not remove any custom files allocated on NexPlayer or WebGLTemplates.
+The tool does not remove any custom files allocated on NexPlayer™ or WebGLTemplates.

 ![](../assets/basic/setup1.png)